dr-marek-jaskula/ProgrammingTheoryUniversity/CSharp/Keywords.md

 - can be used with **using** to since C# 6.0 to use the static members of a certain namespace without specifying a type name.
   - Example: use "using static System.Math;" for static math methods or constants.

-- can be used for class members and classes itself, to determines that the object is known at compile-time.
+- can be used for class members and classes itself, to determines that the object is known at compile-time or created at runtime by static constructor.
   - static method or variable will be reachable without creating an instance of a class.
 Therefore, the single copy of an variable is created.
   - a static method cannot use the non-static members of a class.
 Therefore cannot use **this** keyword.
   - static class can contain only static members.